Severe storms continue moving south, east of Tulsa metro, but flash flood warnings continue

+According to PSO, power will be restored at 10: 30 p.m.
+Thursday.

+While there are still over 20 outages reported in the Tulsa area still, according to the PSO outage map, only about 80 customers remain without power.

 Update 7:45 p.m.: The tornado warning for McIntosh County has been cancelled.
-A Sever thunderstorm warning there remains in effect.
+A severe thunderstorm warning there remains in effect.

 Update 7:30 p.m.: Over 300 customers in the Tulsa area are experiencing power outages, according to the Public Service Company of Oklahoma's outage map.